bgopi23/tp/docs/DeveloperGuide.md

 * **GUI (Graphical User Interface)**: The visual interface of FitBook that users interact with
 * **Healthy**: In a good physical or mental condition
 * **JavaFX**: A set of graphics and media packages that enables developers to design, create, test and debug applications
-* **JSON (JavaScript Object Notation)**:  A lightheight data-interchange format used for storing and transporting data
+* **JSON (JavaScript Object Notation)**:  A lightweight data-interchange format used for storing and transporting data
 * **Low-end devices**: Computers with lesser than average hardware resources such as processing power and memory
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Personal Health Information**: Details such as height, body mass index, allergies, medical history etc.
+* **Personal Health Information**: Details such as weight, body mass index, allergies, medical history etc.
 * **Personal Trainer (PT)**: A person who helps others plan and implement a fitness regime
 * **PlantUML**: A tool for creating UML diagrams from plain text
 * **Private contact detail**: A contact detail that is not meant to be shared with others